Frequently Asked Questions

 No. We don’t bill any insurance companies.
 Any charges not covered by the student health center fee must be paid at the time of service.
 However, we can provide you with a detailed invoice that can be turned into your insurance company as a claim.

-I’m graduating in May.
+I’m graduating soon.
 What will happen to my health coverage?

 Your USC student health insurance plan coverage ceases shortly after graduation.
 Please visit the For Graduating Students page for detailed information regarding your various options.